Delta State University: Mascots

-Delta State has two mascots (one official, one unofficial).
-Since its inception, Delta State's sports teams have officially been known as the Statesmen because of the role State Rep. Walter Sillers, Jr. played in the location of the school in Cleveland.
-Sillers was speaker of the Mississippi House of Representatives for 20 years.
+Delta State has two mascots, the Statesman (official) and the Fighting Okra (unofficial).
+Since its inception, Delta State's sports teams have officially been known as the Statesmen because of the role State Rep. Walter Sillers Jr. played in the location of the school in Cleveland.
+Sillers was Speaker of the Mississippi House of Representatives for 20 years.
 The teams with female athletes are called the Lady Statesmen.

-However, since the late 1980s, the student body has embraced a mascot that depicts a piece of okra wearing boxing gloves and brandishing a fierce expression.
+However, since the late 1980s, the student body embraced the Fighting Okra, a mascot that depicts a piece of okra wearing boxing gloves and brandishing a fierce expression.
+In 2006, the mascot was a character in the 2006 episode of Good Eats titled "Okraphobia".
 The Fighting Okra was featured on an ESPN commercial during the 2023 College National Championship Game.

 Academics

-Delta State provides an undergraduate curriculum, offering 12 baccalaureate degrees in 42 majors.
-The university also advances student training through certain fields by providing graduate programs of study for eight master's degrees, the Education Specialist degree, and the Doctor of Education degree.
+The university offers more than 20 undergraduate programs, 15 master's programs, and 2 doctoral programs.
+They are organized into three colleges: